jbistis/SailWatchPro-Public/README.md

   - **Gusting**: Speed varies a lot, even if the average doesn't change much

 ## 4. Confidence Calculation
-The program calculates its confidence in the trend based on the amount of data it has - more data points result in higher confidence.
+The program calculates its confidence in the trend based on the number of data points - more data points result in higher confidence.

 ## 5. Final Result
 It combines both analyses into a single trend description like `VER15°/BLD+2.5`, meaning "Wind veering 15 degrees while building 2.5 knots"